AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bcn.md

 Tasks:

-* Modelling prices.
+* Modeling prices.
 Airbnb has an algorithm, called *Smart Pricing*, for suggesting prices to new listings.

 * Predicting occupation.